Study smarter with Fiveable

 If your Sustained Investigation explores tension and calm, which elements would you manipulate, and how would you describe their contrasting qualities in your written statement?

-Compare and contrast actual texture in 3-D work versus implied texture in 2-D work—how would you document each in your process photographs?
+Compare and contrast actual texture in 3-D work versus implied texture in 2-D work.
+How would you document each in your process photographs?

-An FRQ asks you to explain how you created emphasis in a composition.
+A free-response question asks you to explain how you created emphasis in a composition.
 Which elements are most relevant, and what specific techniques demonstrate intentional use of those elements?

 How does the relationship between positive and negative shape connect to the CED's "figure/ground relationship" principle, and why does this matter for your Selected Works documentation?